dinanathsj29/css3-fundamentals-tutorial/README.md

 ```

 ### 5.2.
 Formatting text
-- CSS text properties allow you to define several text styles such as color, alignment, spacing, decoration, transformation etc. very easily an effectively
+- CSS text properties allow you to define several text styles such as color, alignment, spacing, decoration, transformation, etc. very easily and effectively
 - **Text layout styles**: Properties that affect the spacing and other layout features of the text, allowing manipulation of the space between lines and letters, and how the text is aligned within the content box
 > **Example**: color, text-align, text-decoration, text-transform, line-height, direction, word-spacing, text-shadow